hatonthecat/Voynich-Manuscript/README.md

 ---
 12:31 AM

 Just realized Google Translate allows feeding entire documents in, so I was able to get better formatted translations of the Captions and German sections into English and relevant languages as a priority.
-(The files begin with "MACHINE TRANSLATED_YOUR LANGUAGE" I encourage English readers to use this one instead (at least as a supplement) of the original one psoted by the doctor, since there is some information not completetly translated in the original.
+The files begin with "MACHINE TRANSLATED_YOUR LANGUAGE" I encourage English readers to use this one instead (at least as a supplement) of the original one psoted by the doctor, since there is some information not completetly translated in the original.
+Currently, translations have been generated for English, French, Italian, and Spanish.